Bicultural identity: Bicultural identity and language

 Language is an essential aspect of any culture.
 Individuals are able to maintain key aspects of their culture by maintaining their culture's language.
 Language is important because it is an oral form of how people interact with other people within a society.
 Language reinforces the ties among the people who speak the same language, and thus encourages cultural bonding.
 Thus, by preserving the language within both of one's cultures, one can maintain one's integration within each culture.
 However, this can result in a difficulty in integrating one's cultures if each has a distinct, different language as it can prevent outsiders from understanding that particular culture.

 Cultural frame switching

 The concept of cultural frame switching (CFS) or double consciousness made popular by W.E.B Du Bois addresses how an individual switches between cultural frames or systems in response to their environment.
 The presence of culture-specific peers can elicit culture-specific values.
 CFS can be used to describe the switching of different language use depending on the context.
 Thus, CFS can be connected to cultural accommodation, which is seen when bilinguals respond to situations with the language that applies best to the situation present.

-It is evident that language can have an effect on an individual's thinking process; this is because the language itself primes the individual's cultural values, attitudes and memory which in turn affects behavior.
-Thus, language has a powerful effect on the way in which an individual responds to change.
+It is evident that language can have an effect on an individual's thinking process.
+This is because the language itself primes the individual's cultural values, cognitive style, attitudes and memory, which in turn affect behavior.
+For example, researchers randomly assigned participants in India to complete a work task in English or Hindi.
+Participants received either extra pay for working harder or a social norm message about how hard other people tended to work.
+The extra pay was more motivating in English than in Hindi, which mirrors results from when the researchers tested people in the US and UK.